jose3vazquez/OS-Sales-History-DB-Project/README.md

 ### 📷 Project Proof

-Each query result is backed with a screenshot for validation
+Each query result is backed with a screenshot for validation.

-Azure portal screenshots show the database and server setup
+Azure portal screenshots show the database and server setup.

 ### ✅ Skills Demonstrated